RosettaCommons/documentation/MergePDBMover.md

 Caveats:

 * The pose must start symmetric to use the symm_file option.
+* PDBInfoLabels are added to the output pose:
+* * overlap - residues that are superimposed from input_pose and xml_pose
+* * other_overlap - residues that were detected around the design_range that were designed
+* * other_overlap_sym - residues that were detected by symmetry that were designed
 * if no_design_label is defined you must use the (default)init_overlap_sequence="input_pose"(default)